 The Historical Society of Pennsylvania (HSP), one of the largest special collection libraries in the country, has the answer: Here.

-Part of its renewed commitment to education, HSP is pleased to announce the expansion of its student mentor program.
-HSP’s Student Mentors are now available Tuesday through Friday after school to help students one-on-one with their research or National History Day project.
+Part of its commitment to education, HSP offers a student mentor program Tuesday through Friday after school October through May to help students one-on-one with their research or National History Day project.

 No appointments are necessary.
 First-time students will be paired with a mentor and given a research orientation.
-Students with specific questions or those wishing to get extra help may contact Alicia Parks, HSP’s Education Manager, anytime.
+Students with specific questions or those wishing to get extra help may contact Kim McCleary, HSP’s Education Manager, anytime (email@example.com).
 Grade 6-12 students are welcome to research in HSP’s historic Library and Archive for free.

 "HSP and Enterprise Holdings Foundation share an ongoing commitment to spark student’s interests in history through hands-on experiences and exposure to a variety of records and documents,” said Beth Twiss Houting, Senior Director of Programs and Services at HSP.
 “We are proud to work with the city’s students to share the joy and utility of historical research.”